AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 - Do not use possessives with company or product names.
 _________

 For singular nouns, add "'s" to the end of the word to form a possessive.

-For plural nouns that end in "s", like most English words, add an apostrophe on the end without the "s".
+For plural nouns that end in "s" (like most English plurals), add an apostrophe on the end without an additional "s".

 For plural nouns that do not end in "s", add "'s" to the end of the word.

 ``` admonition:: Example